HunterECampbell/Capstone-Project/Capstone Project Milestone/PokeGoMilestoneReport.md

 The fourth graph shows the type of terrain most Pokémon spawn in.
 This most likely is just the terrain type of where users live, but that would also mean that there is a common ground for what terrain Pokémon spawn.

 We can assume from the graphs that there is a correlation between when and where Pokémon spawn and a *PokémonGo* user's activity with the app.
 This would mean that *PokémonGo* users usually play on the weekend, during good weather, in a common location, and/or during the night.
+These graphs do not present anything further than this concerning the why (e.g. Why during the night?) for each of these items.

 Here's a reference for what each number equals for each terrain: [Terrain Types](http://glcf.umd.edu/data/lc/)